SirRujak/CarND-MPC-Project/writeup.md

-# PID Control of a Simulated Vehicle
+# MPC Control of a Simulated Vehicle

 ## Compilation